seart-group/ghs/README.md

 Before attempting to run the server, you must generate your own GitHub personal access token (PAT).
 GHS relies on the GraphQL API, which is inaccessible without authentication.
-The token must include the `repo` scope, in order for it to access the information present in the GitHub API.
+To access the information provided by the GitHub API, the token must include the `repo` scope.

 Once that is done, you can run the server locally using Maven: